 Here is the first story.
 I once again want to say that these stories are written and edited by me.
-I usually try asking other people for their input before I post my stories but I am working on being more self reliant and only going to others when I really need it.
+I usually try asking other people for their input before I post my stories but I am working on being more self-reliant and only going to others when I really need it.
 I hope to see growth in my writing when I finish this challenge.
 I hope you guys like it!

 Christine spent the entire day trying to find the perfect outfit and to calm herself by watching youtube videos.
 She asked Joel on a date after they finished their Intro to Literature final last week.
 She wanted to ask him out for the entire semester and was too nervous.
-But when she and him had to work on their final project together she decided to take the chance and ask him out.
+But when she and he had to work on their final project together she decided to take the chance and ask him out.

-While waiting for their date at 6 o’clock tonight, she called her best friend five times and ended each phone call asking whether she should make an excuse and cancel her plans because of her emotions of both nervous and excitement but to cancel today would mean that all her efforts to get this date, encouraging talks in the mirror, would mean nothing.
+While waiting for their date at 6 o’clock tonight, she called her best friend five times and ended each phone call asking whether she should make an excuse and cancel her plans because of her emotions of both nervous and excited but to cancel today would mean that all her efforts to get this date, encouraging talks in the mirror, would mean nothing.

-Joel wandered around his favorite bookstore for a four hours.
+Joel wandered around his favorite bookstore for four hours.
 He didn’t come here to find a new book.
 He didn’t even have the intentions to buy anything.
-He just needed to be some place that would calm him down.
+He just needed to be someplace that would calm him down.
 Joel has been daydreaming about this day for the entire week since Christine asked him on a date.
 He kept wondering how it would go.
 Would he like his surprise later?
 Would it make her smile?

 He had hung out with Christine many times while working on their project and they have both gotten comfortable with each other.
 Though their relationship has gone into a comfortable friendship, this is their first date.